istio/istio.io/content/docs/tasks/telemetry/using-istio-dashboard/index.md

 ---

 This task shows you how to setup and use the Istio Dashboard to monitor mesh traffic.
-As part of this task, you will install the Grafana Istio add-on and use the web-based interface for viewing service mesh traffic data.
+As part of this task, you will use the Grafana Istio add-on and the web-based interface for viewing service mesh traffic data.

 The [Bookinfo](/docs/examples/bookinfo/) sample application is used as